Wild Leaf Salad Mix

 Rock Samphire has a strong, fragrant and salty flavour somewhere between parsley and capers, with satisfying crunch and juiciness.
 It can be eaten raw or steamed, The Forager recommenced using instead of capers to flavour tartar sauce, or steaming and eaten alongside fish.

+Despite sharing a name, rock samphire isn't related to marsh samphire, it is actually part of the carrot family, and also know as sea-fennel.
+It grows on rocks, often at great heights making it risky to Forage!
 Back in the 16th and 17th century rock samphire pickle was eaten regularly.
-Demand was so high that people are said to have abseiled down cliffs to gather the harder-to-reach plants, as is alluded to in King Lear, ‘halfway down, hangs one that gather
+Demand was so high that people are said to have abseiled down cliffs to gather the harder-to-reach plants, as is alluded to in King Lear, ‘halfway down, hangs one that gathers samphire; dreadful trade!’

 Will keep for 7 days or more refrigerated.